EakDev-hub/ask-ai-muti-model/MD_file/BATCH_ANALYSIS_USER_GUIDE.md

 - ✅ Ensure photos are clear and not too dark

 **Problem:** Processing takes too long
-- ✅ Normal: ~30-60 seconds for 20 photos
+- ✅ Normal: ~2-3 minutes for 100 photos (5 concurrent)
+- ✅ Processing happens 5 at a time sequentially
 - ✅ Check your internet connection
-- ✅ Try reducing batch size
+- ✅ Try reducing batch size if needed
 - ✅ Some models are slower than others

 **Problem:** "No response from AI"